 The single biggest lesson I took from watching Dave cruise into his 80s is this: honesty about your limits is what lets you keep going.

-Every Person Aboard Has to Be Able to Run the Boat, or Accept What Happens If They Can’t
+Every Person Aboard Must Be Able to Run the Boat, or Accept What Happens If They Can’t

 This one matters more the older you get, and it’s the part most people underestimate.
 The requirement is simple: every person aboard has to be able to run the boat, or understand and willingly accept the consequences if they can’t.
 That second option is a real option.
 It’s just one you have to choose with your eyes open.